Dr.MycoTek

 Chicken of the Woods: The Shelf Mushroom

-Chanterelles: Prized but Require Care
+Chanterelles: Prized but Require One Critical Check

 Oyster Mushrooms: Year-Round Availability